Sixth form college: England

 The first comprehensive intake sixth form college in England was established in 1966 in Luton, Bedfordshire; Luton Sixth Form College took its first intake of students in September that year.
 Since then sixth form colleges have spread across England and have proved popular with students, their parents, and other groups in the community.
 By the start of 1976, 22 non-metropolitan counties had sixth forms, totalling 68 colleges; three of these counties had tertiary colleges.
 From 1991, sixth form colleges were permitted to provide some vocational courses approved by BTEC.

 Until 1992, these colleges were controlled and funded by local education authorities (LEAs), but the Further and Higher Education Act 1992 transferred all institutions within the sector to the Further Education Funding Council for England (FEFC), a national agency with strategic responsibility for the operation of general further education (FE) colleges.
 This effectively made them legislatively indistinguishable from further education colleges.
 Later the FEFC's functions were taken over by the Learning and Skills Council (LSC), a reorganisation that included changes in the funding and supervision of sixth form colleges.

 These colleges take responsibility for their own employment, pensions and pay arrangements with the support and advice of the Sixth Form Colleges' Association (SFCA, formerly SFCF).
 The SFCA is made up of representative principals from SFCs across the UK.
 The SFCA sets up several committees to deliver its range of support services for SFCs as well as facilitating lobbying work with the central government.

 Colleges for the most part do not charge full-time daytime students; however, adult students (most of whom attend evening classes) may have to pay a fee (for examinations, tutors' time and other costs).

 There are also some sixth form colleges in the independent sector, specialising in A levels for which fees are paid; these are unconnected with the SFCA.

-Ofsted statistics from 2006/2007 show that sixth form colleges have a higher amount of "Outstanding" judgments compared to school sixth forms and further education colleges.
+Ofsted statistics from 2006/2007 show that sixth form colleges have a higher amount of "Outstanding" judgements compared to school sixth forms and further education colleges.